 Hebrews 9:28: So Christ was once offered to bear the sins of many; and unto them that look for him shall he appear the second time without sin unto salvation.

 We believe the Bible is the verbally inspired inerrant, infallible Word of God, both the Old and New Testaments.
 Additionally, the Bible is our authority for faith and practice in local New Testament churches.
-God has preserved His word as promised, in the English through the Authorised Version, the King James Version 1611.
+God has preserved His word as promised, in the English language through the 1611 Authorised Version.

 (2 Tim 3:16, 17)